 NABARD came into existence on 12 July 1982 by transferring the agricultural credit functions of RBI and refinance functions of the then Agricultural Refinance and Development Corporation (ARDC).
 It was dedicated to the service of the nation by the late Prime Minister Smt.
 Indira Gandhi on 05 November 1982.

 Set up with an initial capital of Rs.100 crore, its’ paid up capital stood at Rs.
 5,000 crore as on 31 March 2016.
-Consequent to the revision in the composition of share capital between Government of India and RBI, the Government of India today holds Rs.
-4,980 crore (99.60%) while Reserve Bank of India holds Rs.
-20.00 crore (0.40%).
+Consequent to the revision in the composition of share capital between Government of India and RBI, NABARD today is fully owned by Government of India.

 Development Bank of the Nation for Fostering Rural Prosperity.